Coast to Coast Traverse of Bali

 Hiking

 Grab a morning dip in the sea and fuel up with a big breakfast before the trek begins, setting off right from the resort – passing through the village of Tibubiu and continuing along a riverside and through family-run plantations of local fruits, such as durian and jackfruit.
-The going is fairly steady today, with six hours to get through along relatively easy terrain, stopping for lunch at a traditional Balinese restaurant.
-Today's trek winds up at a Kemetug Eco Camp, the first of a patchwork of community-run camps that you'll be bunking down at along your coast to coast route.
+The going is easy today to warm you up for the longer days to come, with 3 or so hours to get through along relatively easy terrain, stopping for lunch at a traditional Balinese restaurant.
+Today's trek winds up at Umadhatu Resort.

 Day 3